 This bit of news makes me want to know my ancestors, these ghosts of my past.
 These folks and I have something in common: irksome chromosomes that could flip off the happy switch in our brains from time-to-time.

 I heard on National Public Radio that there had been 60 generations that have lived and died since the time of Jesus.
 Since the extent of my knowledge about my family only goes back, at best, 100 years to the time of the birth of my grandparents, that leaves me about fifty-eight generations or 1900 years of emotional and genetic history unaccounted.
 I wish there were some recorded history of their lives because I am a continuation of them even as my daughter is of me.

-Dad was born in Buffalo in 1926, the oldest of five born to Polish immigrants who arrived in America just in time for my grandfather to serve in the United States army in WWI.
-I never met my grandparents, but from family lore, learned that they were tough people who lived even tougher lives: brute physical labor for their daily staple of meat and potatoes, playing pinochle while plumes of cigarette smoke crawling up to the ceiling, and crates of cheap booze on the weekends.
-If you looked crossways at them, they’d likely belt you in the mouth.
+Dad was born in Buffalo in 1926, the oldest of five born to Polish immigrants who arrived in America just in time for my grandfather to serve in the United States Army in WWI.
+I never met my grandparents, but from family lore learned that they were tough people who lived even tougher lives: brute physical labor for their daily staple of meat and potatoes, playing pinochle with plumes of cigarette smoke crawling up to the ceiling, and crates of cheap booze on the weekends.
+If you looked sideways at them, they’d likely belt you in the mouth.

 Alcohol played a significant role in my family’s drama through the generations.
 Sometimes they drank at home, but more often in what my grandma called “Gin mills.”
 Men would cash their checks in these Polish joints, throw their money on long wooden bars sip draught Genesee Beer, as they talked about all the scraps they’d been in that week just trying to get along in life.

 My dad grew up in this world.
 At 17, he joined the Navy to fight the Japanese in the Pacific during WWII.
 War must have deeply affected him, as it does all young men.
 Robert E. Lee, writing of his experiences in the Civil War, wrote his wife in 1864: